-- Completed application with \$25 non-refundable application fee.
-Three letters of reference (same guidelines and sources as for - degree-seeking students). - · Bachelor's degree from a regionally-accredited U.S. institution. - All undergraduate and graduate transcripts. - International students must meet the English competency requirement for all graduate programs.
+- Completed application with \$25 non-refundable application fee. - Three letters of reference (same guidelines and sources as for degree-seeking students). - Bachelor's degree from a regionally-accredited U.S. institution. - Official transcripts for all degrees received. - International students must meet the English competency requirement for all graduate programs.